-Kentucky, like several other states, received Centers for Medicare and Medicaid (CMS) approval in the mid to late 1990's to transition their Medicaid population from FFS reimbursement to managed care in an attempt to improve access and quality of care and stabilize cost growth.
+Kentucky, like several other states, received Centers for Medicare and Medicaid approval in the mid to late 1990s to transition its Medicaid population from FFS reimbursement to managed care in an attempt to improve access and quality of care and stabilize cost growth.
 Kentucky's plan, which was approved in October 1995, involved establishing eight regional managed care networks across the state.
 Figure 1 illustrates these regions in the first panel.
 The provision of Medicaid services within each region were intended to be managed by newly formed partnerships of local providers, rather than existing commercial managed care organizations.

 Mandatory MMC enrollment began in the two regions that contain the state's two largest cities, Louisville (region 3) and Lexington (region 5), in November 1997 (see second panel of Figure 1).
 The Louisville plan was named the Passport Health Plan (Passport) and the Lexington plan was named the Kentucky Health Select Plan (KHS).
 The plans were anchored by the local University hospital systems within each region.
 Perhaps in part due to a lack of such hospital systems, the other six regions were not able to create local managed care plans and the Medicaid recipients in these regions remained in FFS coverage.
-In July 2000 the Lexington plan went out of business, leaving all Medicaid recipients outside of region 3 in FFS coverage until late 2011 (see third panel of Figure 1).
-Table 1 illustrates that the impacted regions account for almost half of the state's total population and approximately 35 percent of the state's Medicaid population.
+In July 2000, the Lexington plan went out of business, leaving all Medicaid recipients outside of region 3 in FFS coverage until late 2011 (see third panel of Figure 1).
+Table 1 illustrates that the impacted regions account for almost half of the state's total population and approximately 35% of the state's Medicaid population.
 Thus, this reform can be characterized as relatively abrupt, far reaching, and mandatory.

 A careful comparison of this description of the Kentucky experience with MMC and that given in Currie and Fahr (2005) suggests some potential managed care classification issues.
-They rely on reports from the Health Care Financing Administration (HCFA) that classify MMC enrollment in Kentucky as over 50 percent in 1992, 1993, and 1994.
-This can be explained by a primary care case management program in Kentucky Medicaid known as KENPAC that was introduced statewide prior the plans described above.
-While all Medicaid recipients were assigned a primary care "gatekeeper" physician through the KENPAC program, we do not view this feature alone as enough to characterize a plan as being truly "managed care" and categorize KENPAC participants as having FFS Medicaid coverage.
+They rely on reports from the Health Care Financing Administration (HCFA) that classify MMC enrollment in Kentucky as over 50% in 1992, 1993, and 1994.
+This can be explained by a primary care case management program in Kentucky Medicaid known as KENPAC that was introduced